Boaty McBoatface

-Boaty McBoatface (informally known as Boaty) is part of a fleet of six 'over the horizon' autonomous underwater vehicles (AUVs) of the Autosub Long Range (ALR) class.
+Boaty McBoatface (informally known as Boaty) is part of a fleet of six "over-the-horizon" autonomous underwater vehicles (AUVs) of the Autosub Long Range (ALR) class.
 Launched in 2017, the ALRs are designed, owned and operated by the National Oceanography Centre in the UK.
 One of the many features of ALRs is a shore-launch capability.

 Boaty and her fleet-mates are part of the UK National Marine Equipment Pool operated and maintained by the National Oceanography Centre in Southampton.
 The ALRs can contain or carry a wide range of oceanographic instruments and sensors to gather data to help understand ocean current and activity, and ultimately the Earth's climate.

 Naming

 The name Boaty McBoatface was proposed in a March 2016 #NameOurShip online poll to name the £200 million polar scientific research ship being constructed in the Cammell Laird shipyard in Birkenhead for the United Kingdom's Natural Environment Research Council (NERC).
 BBC Radio Jersey presenter James Hand coined the suggestion Boaty McBoatface for the poll, and the name quickly became the most popular choice by far, with 33% of the vote to 11% for the second choice.
 The name was described as a homage to Hooty McOwlface, an owl named through an "Adopt-a-Bird" programme in 2012 that became popular on the Internet.

 Although Boaty McBoatface was the most popular suggestion in the #NameOurShip poll, the suggestion to use the name for the mothership was not followed.
-In October 2016, Jo Johnson, Minister for Universities and Science, announced that the ship would be named Sir David Attenborough, after the eminent English zoologist and broadcaster, who came fourth in the poll.
+In October 2016, Jo Johnson, Minister for Universities and Science, announced that the ship would be named Sir David Attenborough, after the eminent English zoologist and broadcaster, whose name came fifth in the poll.
 The name Boaty McBoatface, despite receiving more than ten times the number of votes of Sir David Attenborough, was assigned to one of the submersibles deployed aboard the RRS Sir David Attenborough instead.
 Describing it as an "eloquent compromise", Duncan Wingham told the Commons Science and Technology Committee, "The controversy over the naming of a new polar research vessel was an 'astoundingly good outcome for public interest in science, and "the row had 'put a smile' on people's faces" after attracting huge public interest.

-Observers of contemporary culture coined the term "McBoatfacing," defined as "making the critical mistake of letting the internet decide things."
+Observers of contemporary culture coined the term "McBoatfacing", defined as "making the critical mistake of letting the internet decide things".
 In one such observation, Jennifer Finney Boylan of The New York Times wrote that to be "McBoatfaced" was to allow people to "deliberately make their choices not in order to foster the greatest societal good, but, instead, to mess with you".
 The results of the poll inspired numerous similar spoofs in other naming polls.

 Service

-Boaty underwent advanced sea trials in 2011.
+Boaty underwent advanced sea trials in 2016.